MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/puzzle.md

 * Class attribute: [Boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)
   `this.requiresMod`

-This is another Boolean value indicating whether the Puzzle requires [[moderator|Tutorial:-Moderating]] intervention to solve.
+This is another Boolean value indicating whether the Puzzle requires [moderator](../../moderator_guide/moderating) intervention to solve.
 If this is `true`, then the Puzzle can only be solved by a moderator using the [puzzle command](../commands/moderator_commands.md#puzzle), and a Player who attempts to solve the Puzzle will receive the message "You need moderator assistance to do that."
 If this is `false`, then a Player will be able to